StellaZjj/KRCL/README.md

-# A General Self-Learning Planner with Feedback Enhancement via Knowledge of Results
+# A Closed-Loop Architecture with Knowledge-of-Results Feedback for Neural-Symbolic Planning
-This repository for the paper "A General Self-Learning Planner with Feedback Enhancement via Knowledge of Results" by Zhang et al., contains data and code of the paper.
+This repository for the paper "A Closed-Loop Architecture with Knowledge-of-Results Feedback for Neural-Symbolic Planning" by Zhang et al., contains data and code of the paper.